spatialos/gdk-for-unity/docs/content/get-started/set-up.md

 | SSH | `git clone git@github.com:spatialos/gdk-for-unity-fps-starter-project.git` |

 <%(Callout type="warning" message="
-We recommend using SSH - if you're not using SSH to connect to Github, follow [this handy guide](https://help.github.com/articles/connecting-to-github-with-ssh/) to set it up.")%>
+You can only clone via SSH if you have already [set up SSH keys](https://help.github.com/articles/connecting-to-github-with-ssh/) with your GitHub account.")%>

 Then navigate to the root folder of the FPS starter project and run the following command: `git checkout 0.1.3`